ezioleq/Portaless/README.md

 I'd like to treat it like a prototype, sandbox, something where we can experiment with new entities, learn code, project scaling and maintenance.

-Please use `Unity 2020.3.26f1` for best compatibility.
+Please use `Unity 2020.3.XX LTS` for best compatibility.

 See [Portal 2 on Steam](https://store.steampowered.com/app/620/Portal_2/)